 |Sequences||Melding sequences is permitted.
 These melds are limited to seven cards of the same suit, no wild cards.
 The cards must be consistent and in order, the lowest possible rank being Four.
 There can be several sequences of the same suit.|

 All players start the round with 15 cards, and there is no concealed going out.
 Going out always scores 200 points.

 If Tough End is activated, two canastas are needed to go out, whether natural or not.

 |Surprise||Three additional cards are placed under the stock at the beginning of the game.|

 Playing cards online is different from a game of cards at a real table in some irreplaceable aspects.
 But playing Canasta online also frees you of a couple of inconvenient tasks.
-An important improvement is avoiding human error: Players can’t deal too few or too many cards.
-Melds can only be played if they conform with the rules.
-All of this is prevented by programming.
-Handling and managing the cards in your hand and the playing field are also taken on by the computer.
+A substantial improvement is avoiding human error: Players can’t deal too few or too many cards.
+Melds can only be played if they conform to the rules.
+All of this is taken care of by programming.
+The computer also assists you with handling and managing the cards in your hand and the playing field.

-Here at Spiele Palast, we don’t just run the Canasta Palace.
+Here at the Palace of Cards, we don’t just run the Canasta Palace.
 We offer a variety of popular card games.
-You can play trick-taking games like Skat, Pinochle, Doppelkopf and Schafkopf.
-Have a try at our solitaire card games, or patience card games, e.g. Klondike, Easthaven, Spider and Scorpion, or go classic with Rummy or Mau-Mau.
+You can play trick-taking games like Skat, Pinochle, Doppelkopf, and Schafkopf.
+Have a try at our solitaire card games, or patience card games, e.g., Klondike, Easthaven, Spider, and Scorpion, or go classic with Rummy or Mau-Mau.
 All games are free to play in their respective Palace.